France's go-slow coronavirus vaccination strategy backfires

 But many other French people are eager to vaccinated and have been frustrated by the surprisingly slow rollout.

-He lamented a mixed message from leading French officials, who he claims say “go get vaccinated, but we will go slowly because it could be dangerous.”
+He lamented a mixed message from leading French officials, which he sums up as: “Go get vaccinated, but we will go slowly because it could be dangerous.”

 Similar troubles have surfaced around Europe.